sakthivelanm/SimpleTweet/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 Android Studio wouldn't recognize the BuildConfig method that was supposed to be imported.
 To resolve this I had to clean the project and then rebuild it.
+I also tried to implement infinite pagination however I am running into some problems.
+The onLoadMore() function isn't getting called and doesn't appear on the Logcat when I scroll to to the bottom.
+All the logic is put in place however it seems that the actual function never does what it's supposed to do.

 ## Open-source libraries used